jhirono/multipews/README.md

 ## How to Create 2nd PE for AzureML Workspace

+This command is supported by Azure ML CLI V1.
+Please use the latest version of Azure ML CLI V1, which is currently 1.29.0.
+[Doc](https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli)

 1. Use this CLI command to add PE to your workspace.
 [Doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-private-link?tabs=azure-cli#add-a-private-endpoint-to-a-workspace)

 ```json